How to Fix Status_Device_Power_Failure Bluetooth Error on Windows 10

 Step 1.
 Uninstall the Bluetooth driver you have

-a) On your keyboard, press Windows key + X key together to open quick-access menu.
-Then click Device Manager.
+- On your keyboard, press the Windows logo key + X together to open the quick-access menu.

-b) On the open window, find and expand Bluetooth catalog.
-Proceed to right-click on the Bluetooth driver you have and choose Uninstall device.
+- On the open window, double-click Bluetooth.
+Then right-click on the Bluetooth driver you have and choose Uninstall device.

 Step 2.
 Install the latest Bluetooth driver on your Windows 10